AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 aliDoctor O2Physics
 ```

-aliDoctor will warn you that some packages have to be built as they could not be found from the
+aliDoctor will warn you if some packages have to be built as they could not be found on the system.
-system.

 ## Build and rebuild